deepkashiwa20/DeepCrowd/README.md

 # TKDE 2021 Paper
-## DeepCrowd: <br> A Deep Model for Large-Scale Citywide Crowd Density and Flow Prediction
+## DeepCrowd: A Deep Model for Large-Scale Citywide Crowd Density and Flow Prediction

 ## Datasets
 Data is now available at Yahoo!
 Japan Research website.
 You can get the data by submitting the application form.